kirstykitto/beyondLMS/pages/includemytool.md

 	</ol>
 </p>
 <p>
 	If you believe that your tool satisfies these requirements, then we have a <a href="https://github.com/kirsty.kitto/beyondLMS">GitHub repository</a> from which we manage these pages.
-If you would like to have your tool included on the pages then you should submit a pull request by:
+You can either <a href="/pages/contact.html">contact us</a> and we will help you to create a page, or if you are familiar with Github pages then you can go straight to the source code and edit it yourself.
+You should submit a pull request by:
 	<ol>
 		<li>
 			Forking the repository (<a href="https://github.com/kirsty.kitto/beyondLMS">https://github.com/kirsty.kitto/beyondLMS</a>)